mfawzanid/folder-explorer/server/README.md

 GET    /items       : Get items (query: type=folder|file) GET    /items/:id   : Get an item by ID (with children)
 ```
+Note:  You can test these endpoints using the Postman collection attached in this repository.

 ### Run the server